bloomberg/chromium.bb/src/docs/speed/addressing_performance_regressions.md

 ## About our performance tests

-The [chromium.perf waterfall](perf_waterfall.md) is a continuous build which runs performance tests on dozens of devices across Windows, Mac, Linux, and Android Chrome and WebView.
+The [chrome.perf waterfall](perf_waterfall.md) is a continuous build which runs performance tests on dozens of devices across Android, Windows, Mac, and Linux hardware; see [list of platforms](perf_lab_platforms.md).
 Often, a performance regression only affects a certain type of hardware or a certain operating system, which may be different than what you tested locally before landing your CL.

 Each test has an owner, named in
 [this spreadsheet](https://docs.google.com/spreadsheets/d/1xaAo0_SU3iDfGdqDJZX_jRV0QtkufwHUKH3kQKF3YQs/edit#gid=0),